 On the title page of this guide is a copy from the original E.T. score, boldly signed by John Williams.
 Also, a letter was received from John Williams about a radio tribute to him and the planned film music guide by Roger Hall.

-When presented with a copy of A GUIDE TO FILM MUSIC, he wrote this to author Roger Hall:
+When presented with a copy of A GUIDE TO FILM MUSIC, John Williams wrote this to Roger Hall:

 "Thank you for the copy of your film music book.
 Congratulations and best wishes for success in your future contributions to the film music literature."

-The expanded 4th edition of the Guide, including autographs by John Williams and other film composers and songwriters, is now available on a multimedia DVD with film music and video bonus features.
+The expanded 6th edition of the Guide, including autographs by John Williams and other film composers and songwriters, is now available on a multimedia DVD with audio and video bonus features.